tylaperryer/cadence/README.md

 # cadence
-Computational Approach to Degradation Engineering for Controlled Expiration
+Computational Architecture for Degradation Engineering with Controlled Expiration